livewire/livewire/docs/lifecycle-hooks.md

-Livewire provides a set of lifecycle hooks that allow you to execute code at specific points during a component's lifecycle.
+Livewire provides a variety of lifecycle hooks that allow you to execute code at specific points during a component's lifecycle.
 These hooks enable you to perform actions before or after particular events, such as initializing the component, updating properties, or rendering the template.

 Here's a list of all the available component lifecycle hooks: